 Tour that could be called "Scotland in a day" tour.
-Departs Glasgow every day of the year.
+Departs Glasgow every day of the year at 08:00.
 The ideal way to see the maximum amount of Scotland as possible in one day!
 Includes: Rannoch Moor, Glencoe, Loch Ness, Cairngorms.
-Tour is Guaranteed to run!
+Tour is guaranteed to run!

 Depart Glasgow at 08.00 and travel north towards the Highlands along the 'bonnie, bonnie' banks of Loch Lomond.
 This is Scotland's largest loch and it takes its name from the mountain Ben Lomond on the eastern shore.